joeattardi/tarjs/README.md

 Shows minimal output.
 This is useful for using `tarjs` in scripts.

+## `--exclude [pattern]`

+Excludes files and directories that match the given pattern from the tar archive.

 ## `--portable`

 Creates a tar archive without system-specific metadata.
 This allows you to create a tar file with the same checksum on different computers.
 This will omit all system-specific metadata *except* modification time.
 If you want to omit the modification time of all entries as well, specify the `--no-mtime` option.